-AAC asks that you give our requests careful consideration as you set out to fund the nation's agricultural policy priorities in FY 2020.
+AAC asks that you give our requests careful consideration as you set out to fund the nation's agricultural policy priorities in FY 2021.
 We realize the difficulty of your task but know that increased investment in the outlined programs will prove to be a wise decision now and for the future.
 AAC stands ready to work with you and your staff to expeditiously pass the agriculture appropriations bill.
-Thank you for your consideration; if you would like to discuss the AAC's recommendations further, please contact Dr. Lauren Stump, AAC Vice Chair, at https://www.usgstromL@nppc.org.
+Thank you for your consideration; if you would like to discuss the AAC's recommendations further, please contact Andrew Bailey, AAC Chair, at baileya@nppc.org, or Lauren Broccoli, AAC Vice Chair, at lbroccoli@avma.org.